 Windows 10 Software Enhancements

-Out of all the apps out there that claim to improve performance, no program does it better than a RAM disk.
-A RAM disk program creates a drive using physical RAM, which is obscenely fast.
+Out of all the apps out there that claim to improve performance, no program does it better than a RAM drive.
+A RAM drive program creates a virtual drive using physical RAM, which is obscenely fast.
 Users then move parts of essential software to the RAM disk, which results in large gains in speed.